(Disclosure: Some of the links below may be affiliate links)

 When you live from your portfolio based on your Safe Withdrawal Rate, you will sell your shares from the stock market and live from this money.

-- Sell enough shares at the beginning of the year to cover an entire year’s worth of expenses.
+- Sell enough shares at the beginning of the year to cover an entire year’s expenses.

-- Sell enough shares at the beginning of each month to pay for your monthly bills.
+- Sell enough shares at the beginning of each month to pay your bills.

 So, who is right?
-That is what we are going to find out.
+That is what we will find out.